Black-Box Detection of Language Model Watermarks: Detecting Cache-Augmented Watermarks

 \section{Detecting Cache-Augmented Watermarks}

 We proceed to the detection of Cache-Augmented watermarks.
 While the underlying techniques used in these schemes are often similar to those of the Red-Green and Fixed-Sampling families, we focus on a general approach that exploits the presence of a cache on a fundamental level, and can be generally applied to any Cache-Augmented scheme.
 Namely, we note that the cache sometimes \emph{reveals the true distribution} of the model, which was also noted in recent work~\citep{strengths} as an undesirable property for a watermarking scheme.
-This implies that the distribution of choices is \emph{cache-conditioned} (as seen in~\cref{fig:overview}, top), which our adversary will exploit to detect the presence of a watermark.
+This implies that the distribution of choices is \emph{cache-conditioned} (as seen in~\cref{fig:overview}, top), which our adversary will exploit to detect the watermark. \reb{We first note that we provide a more formal description of the test in \cref{app:algos}.
+We also note that Cache-Augmented schemes generally use another underlying mechanism beneath the cache, and may be practical even in a no-cache variant.
+In particular, for the schemes presented below, the underlying mechanism falls in the Red-Green family, and we experimentally demonstrate in \cref{app:moreresults:nocache} that the no-cache variants of these schemes can be detected by our Red-Green test from~\cref{ssec:method:kgw}. }

 We first recall relevant background, and then discuss our method: we query the model in two phases to probe the two cache-conditioned distributions, and apply a statistical test to detect when they differ, which would indicate the presence of a Cache-Augmented watermark.